ChrisT-CC/hello-django/README.md

 - in `"views.py"`, define a simple python function: `"say_hello()"`
 - in `"urls.py"`, import `"say_hello()"` function
 - define the url that's actually going to trigger the say hello function and return the http response to the browser: add `"path('hello/', say_hello, name='hello')"` to `"urlpatterns"`
+    - the built-in path function typically takes three arguments:
+        - 1st arg is the url that the user is going to type in: `"hello/"`
+        - 2nd arg is the view function that it's going to return: `"say_hello()"`
+        - 3rd arg is a name parameter: `"hello"`
 - run server to see results: `python3 manage.py runserver`
 - manually add `"/hello"` to the url in the address bar to see the results